Dioxazine Purple

 Carbazole Violet

-Dioxazine Violet, also sometimes found as PV23RS or PV23BS, the red shade and blue shade respectively.
-A nearly ubiquitous violet.
-Unfortunately it is not perfectly lightfast, which seems to be a trend among violet pigments.
-But who could resist such a rich purple gemtone?
-This is one of those pigments which has varying lightfastness depending on the manufacturer, so it is worth testing one's own paints.
-For an approximation, one can mix a lightfast PR122 with PB29, however Dioxazine Violet may still offer more chroma than the mix.
-We found some interesting notes from Bruce MacEvoy's work which suggested that sometimes violet mixes didn't actually have as strong of lightfastness as PV23 so that was a shock.
+This is one of those pigments which has varying lightfastness depending on the pigment manufacturer, so it is worth testing one's own paints.
+We found some interesting notes from Bruce MacEvoy's work on watercolor which suggested that sometimes violet mixes didn't actually have as strong of lightfastness as the higher-quality versions of single-pigment PV23, so that was a shock.
 Whether those tests only apply to watercolor or extend to oil would be interesting to discover.

 This is a deep dark color in masstone that unfurls its chroma in glazes and tints.